manish52755045/promotionEngine/README.md

 -------------------------------------

-<h4>code is designed to full fill the user case mention above.By using the Spring Boot API</h4>
+<h4>Code is designed to full fill the use case mention above.By using the Spring Boot API</h4>

 	# Technical Specification
  	  SpringBoot